Social Icons

 The Philosophic Calmness

-A student of grade 9 hit me with a blackboard duster right on my face while he was playing with his friend, as I was about to enter the class to teach Physics after the morning recess.
-Though I succumbed to the pain of that semi-wooden duster, seeing the inflamed face of the child with fear and guilt, I rather crafted some irrelevant flesh of conversation with the class to settle the dust of fear in the mind of that student.
-Subsequently, that episode of the woeful incident was altogether translated into ancient history and thus remained completely forgotten.
+A student of grade 9 hit me with a blackboard duster right on my face while he was playing with his friend, just as I was about to enter the class to teach Physics after the morning recess.
+Though I succumbed to the pain of that semi-wooden duster, seeing the inflamed face of the child filled with fear and guilt, I chose to craft some irrelevant flesh of conversation with the class—only to settle the dust of fear that had begun to cloud the mind of that student.
+What could have escalated into a severe reprimand faded instead into silence.
+That woeful incident quietly passed into the folds of forgotten history.

-However, the unremitting inflammatory sensation of pain on my face which was further galvanized with an embarrassment for dishonouring me and the classroom rules necessitated me to bathe him using the soap of positive disciplining so as to curb the future relapse.
+Yet, the pain on my face — further fuelled by embarrassment at the breach of classroom decorum—demanded a response.
+Hence, I resolved to bathe him with the soap of positive disciplining, not as a punitive act but as a gentle deterrent, so as to curb the possibility of future relapse.

 1 comment: